gedankenessen/crud-landing/src/markdown/wiki-entry-installation.md

 <h2 id="about">About</h2>

 crud can be self-hosted in multiple ways.
 The recommended way is via Docker Compose, as that includes a MongoDB.
 It is also possible to run crud through Docker and to provide your own MongoDB.
+Lastly, you can also just clone the [crud repo](https://github.com/gedankenessen/crud) and run the Clojure code directly.

 <h2 id="docker-compose">Docker Compose</h2>